 But I'll run out of thinking.
-When all the electric pulses fade inside me and all their connections are bare wires hanging loose, when all the paintings are taken down, the furniture carted away, the walls cracking and floors collapsing in a shower of debris, the palm will still go on growing, pushing roots into the earth, Yet there was once a time, before recorded history, when we sundering, cleaving, splitting us.
+When all the electric pulses fade inside me and all their connections are bare wires hanging loose, when all the paintings are taken down, the furniture carted away, the walls cracking and floors collapsing in a shower of debris, the palm will still go on growing, pushing roots into the earth, Yet there must have once been a time when we also survived sundering, cleaving, splitting us.
 Now we can no longer just be.